 Here are the important dates for the 2017-2018 High School Model UN Program:

-- September 30 – High School Country Draft & Model UN Workshop
+- September 30 – High School Country Draft & Model UN Workshop (Click here to see full country rosters for all 3 November sessions!)

 - October 28 – Country Research & Resolution Writing Session